bwks/sherpa-docs/docs/nodes/arista/arista-veos.md

 ## Notes

-- Approximate boot time to interactive: `3 minutes`
+- Approximate boot time and for ZTP to complete: `3 minutes`
 - vEOS is tested with `Aboot-veos-serial-8.0.2.iso`